High-flux neutron generation by laser-accelerated ions from single- and double-layer targets: Abstract

 \section{Abstract}

-Contemporary ultraintense, short-pulse laser systems provide extremely compact setups for the production of high-flux neutron beams, such as required for nondestructive probing of dense matter, research on neutron-induced damage in fusion devices or laboratory astrophysics studies.
-Here, by coupling particle-in-cell and Monte Carlo numerical simulations, we examine possible strategies to optimize neutron sources from ion-induced nuclear reactions using 1-PW, 20-fs-class laser systems.
-To improve the ion acceleration, the laser-irradiated targets are chosen to be ultrathin solid foils, either standing alone or preceded by a near-critical-density plasma to enhance the laser focusing.
+Contemporary ultraintense, short-pulse laser systems provide extremely compact setups for the production of high-flux neutron beams, such as those required for nondestructive probing of dense matter, research on neutron-induced damage in fusion devices or laboratory astrophysics studies.
+Here, by coupling particle-in-cell and Monte Carlo numerical simulations, we examine possible strategies to optimise neutron sources from ion-induced nuclear reactions using 1-PW, 20-fs-class laser systems.
+To improve the ion acceleration, the laser-irradiated targets are chosen to be ultrathin solid foils, either standing alone or preceded by a plasma layer of near-critical density to enhance the laser focusing.
 We compare the performance of these single- and double-layer targets, and determine their optimum parameters in terms of energy and angular spectra of the accelerated ions.
-These are then sent into a converter to generate neutrons, either traditionally through $(p,n)$ reactions on beryllium nuclei or through spallation in lead.
-Overall, we identify configurations that result in a neutron yield as high as $\sim 10^9\,\rm n\,sr^{-1}$ and an instantaneous neutron flux above $10^{23}\,\rm n\,cm^{-2}\,s^{-1}$.
-Considering a realistic repetition rate of one laser shot per minute, the corresponding time-averaged neutron flux is predicted to reach record values of $7\times 10^{6}\,\rm n \,~sr^{-1}\,s^{-1}$, even with a simple thin foil as a primary target.
-A further increase up to above $5\times 10^7\,\rm sr^{-1}\,s^{-1}$ is foreseen using double-layer targets with a deuterated solid substrate.
+These are then sent into a converter to generate neutrons via nuclear reactions on beryllium and lead nuclei.
+Overall, we identify configurations that result in neutron yields as high as $\sim 10^{10}\,\rm n\,sr^{-1}$ in $\sim 1$-cm-thick converters or instantaneous neutron fluxes above $10^{23}\,\rm n\,cm^{-2}\,s^{-1}$ at the backside of $\lesssim 100$-$\upmu$m-thick converters.
+Considering a realistic repetition rate of one laser shot per minute, the corresponding time-averaged neutron yields are predicted to reach values ($\gtrsim 10^7\,\rm n \,sr^{-1}\,s^{-1}$) well above the current experimental record, and this even with a mere thin foil as a primary target.
+A further increase in the time-averaged yield up to above $10^8\,\rm sr^{-1}\,s^{-1}$ is foreseen using double-layer targets.

 \keywords{laser plasma, ion acceleration, double layer target, neutron generation}